DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 <span style="color:#4169E1">

-If we were to design a sensor for monitoring industrial machinery sounds, in a noisy envionement, then a multi-microphone sesnor i.e. a microphone array, makes absolute sense.
-8 microphones might be an overkill, but 6 microphones in a small form factor would do a good job.
+If we were to design a sensor for monitoring industrial machinery sounds, in a noisy envionement, then a multi-microphone sesnor i.e. a microphone array, makes absolute sense. <br>
 Here we are going to turn the TAMAGO microphone array in a diagnosis sensor.
 With proper beamforming filters and noise reduction strategy.
 <br>